LSSTDESC/rail/docs/source/rail_stages/creation.rst

 Spectroscopic Degraders
 -----------------------

-:py:mod:`SpectroscopicDegraders` contains two simple degraders that simulate systematic errors associated with the presence of spectroscopic redshifts in spectroscopic training catalogs.
+``SpectroscopicDegraders`` contains two simple degraders that simulate systematic errors associated with the presence of spectroscopic redshifts in spectroscopic training catalogs.

-The first is :py:mod:`InvRedshiftIncompleteness`.
+The first is ``InvRedshiftIncompleteness``.
 It is a toy model for redshift incompleteness -- i.e., the failure of a particular spectrograph to obtain a redshift estimate for a particular set of galaxies.
 It takes an input catalog and keeps all the galaxies below a configurable redshift threshold while randomly removing galaxies above